LyuHaoUZH/scHiC-SSM/README.md

-export RESOLUTION=1000000 #Resolution of scHi-C data. export LATENT=10 #Dimension of latent space, a range of 10-100 is recommended. export CPUNUM=10 #Number of CPUs to be used for parallel running.
+export RESOLUTION=1000000 #Resolution of scHi-C data. export LATENT=10 #Dimension of latent space, a range of 10-100 is recommended. export CPUNUM=10 #Number of CPUs to be used for parallel running. export gpuFlag #(*selected) Use GPU or not.
+Default is False.
+Adding '-gpu' to turn it on.

 python scHiC-SSM.py \
     --inPath INPUT_FOLDER \